-- The site is already participating with another sponsor. - The site requested a good cause transfer, but the transfer approval letter from TDA is not submitted with the application. - The site, responsible principal(s) and/or responsible individual(s) has been declared seriously deficient and is on the National Disqualified List (NDL) or Texas Excluded SFSP List (TEXSL). - The site is currently participating in the Program with a sponsor and signs the site application or Permanent Agreement Between Contracting Organization and Child Care Site prior to June 1 or after July 31. - The site signed the site application and Permanent Agreement Between Contracting Organization and Child Care Site with multiple sponsors between June 1 and July 31.
-The sponsor whose Permanent Agreement Between Contracting Organization and Child Care Site shows the earliest sign date of both the site and the sponsor representative has the legally binding application and agreement. - A copy of the site's license or alternate documentation, if applicable, was not submitted. - The site is otherwise ineligible to participate.
+- The site is already participating with another sponsor. - The site requested a good cause transfer, but the transfer approval letter from TDA is not submitted with the application. - The site, responsible principal(s) and/or responsible individual(s) has been declared seriously deficient and is on the National Disqualified List (NDL) or Texas Excluded SFSP List (TEXSL). - The site is currently participating in the Program with a sponsor and signs the Permanent Agreement Between Contracting Organization and Child Care Site prior to June 1 or after September 30. - The site signed the Permanent Agreement Between Contracting Organization and Child Care Site with multiple sponsors between June 1 and September 30.
+The sponsor whose Permanent Agreement Between Contracting Organization and Child Care Site shows the earliest sign date of both the site and the sponsor representative has the legally binding application and agreement. - The site is otherwise ineligible to participate.

-4233 Resuming Site Participation
+4333 Resuming Site Participation